WE ARE NO LONGER ACCEPTING ACTEMRA CASES.

 - Interstitial Lung Disease (sometimes fatal scarring of the lungs)

-If you or a loved one have used Actemra and experienced a Heart Attack, Stroke, acute Pancreatitis, or been diagnosed with Interstitial Lung Disease, contact us online or call 1-866-252-3535 for a free consultation.
+If you or a loved one have used Actemra and experienced a Heart Attack, Stroke, acute Pancreatitis, or been diagnosed with Pulmonary Hypertension or Interstitial Lung Disease, contact us online or call 1-866-252-3535 for a free consultation.